SigmaNu2024/Lab2_BrockMorgan/README.md

-Proof of commits in added file.
+Proof of commits in added png file.